Accio/AMIDD/docs/README.md

 * [Slides of lecture 8]({{site.assetbaseurl}}{% link assets/2024/08/AMIDD-2024-08-LI-LO.pdf %})
 * Offline activities of lecture 8:
 	* You are welcome to provide feedback, and/or raise questions, anonymously by [filling out the anonymous post-lecture survey for the eighth lecture](https://forms.gle/hxV9RW8Y14Vhe3qZ7).
 	* Mandatory: Read [*Evaluation of the Biological Activity of Compounds: Techniques and Mechanism of Action Studies*]({{site.assetbaseurl}}{% link assets/2024/08/BiologicalActivity-Dougall-Unitt.pdf%}) by Iain G. Dougall and John Unitt, chapter two of the book *The Practice of Medicinal Chemistry*.
-Use this and other resources, for instance Wikipedia and ChatGPT, to answer following questions in your own words.
+Use this and other resources, for instance Wikipedia and large language models (LLM) such as ChatGPT, to answer following questions in your own words.
 Submit the answers [here via Google Form](https://forms.gle/7NpzKNbQJLgKSWaC6) until *November 29th*.
 		* What is surface plasmon resonance (SPR), and how it is used to study the kinetics of target-ligand interactions?
 		* What do $K_d$, $k_{on}$, and $k_{off}$ mean in the context of kinetics of target-ligand interaction?
 		* What does microsomal clearance mean?
 Why it is important to measure it in drug discovery?